hhas/SwiftAutomation/doc-source/2 tutorial-introduction.md

 In this case, the direct parameter is an object specifier identifying the new document's `text` property, `doc.text`, and the `to:` parameter is the string `"Hello World"`:

-  textedit.set(doc.text, to: "Hello World")
+  try textedit.set(doc.text, to: "Hello World")

 The front TextEdit document should now contain the text "Hello World".

 Because the above expression is a bit unwieldy to write, SwiftAutomation allows it to be written in a more elegant OO-like format as a special case, where the `set()` command is called upon the document's object specifier:

-  doc.text.set(to: "Hello World")
+  try doc.text.set(to: "Hello World")

 SwiftAutomation converts this second form to the first form internally, so the end result is exactly the same.
 SwiftAutomation supports several such special cases, and these are described in the chapter on Application Commands.
 Using these special cases produces more elegant, readable source code, and is recommended.